 The customizable parameters of short video shooting include frame rate (number of frames per second), GOP length (number of seconds between key I frames), video bitrate (volume of audio/video data generated by the encoder per second), and maximum/minimum shooting duration.
 We offer 4 shooting resolutions as constants for your choice: 360 × 640, 540 × 960, 720 × 1280, and 1080 × 1920.

-The following describes why the shooting resolution is set through a constant instead of a variable:
+The following describes why the shooting resolution is set as a constant instead of a variable:

 // Custom configuration